 - Probation – In some cases, our attorneys can help clients get placed on probation instead of serving jail time.
 Probation typically involves meeting certain conditions, such as drug testing, consistent check-ins with a probation officer, and completing drug education or rehabilitation programs.

-- Jail or Prison – Depending on the offense, a judge may sentence someone to incarceration.
+- Jail or Prison – A judge may sentence someone to incarceration, depending on the offense.
 The length of imprisonment varies considerably based on factors like the offense’s severity and the defendant’s criminal history.
 Sometimes, an attorney can arrange a plea to a lesser charge with less jail time.

 - Enhanced Penalties – Penalties may be enhanced if the offense occurred within drug-free zones, involved minors, or was part of a larger criminal enterprise.
 These enhancements can lead to longer sentences and increased fines.